DorskFR/tidalidarr/README.md

 - https://github.com/exislow/tidal-dl-ng a cleaner and more modern approach to the above, still uses the same tidal api package.
 - https://github.com/tamland/python-tidal the tidal api package internally used by the projects above, has [non straightforward code](https://github.com/tamland/python-tidal/blob/288fc1ea53d6ca0a23424795ecae3a09b0ec43a3/tidalapi/session.py#L141).
 - https://github.com/ramok0/tidal-rs a clean library to interact with the tidal API, used as a reference in this project

-## Why use this

-- Simple, straightforward
-- Does only one "thing": download your lidarr missing albums from tidal
-- Made to run along side Lidarr

 ## Development